 Many industries utilize TIG welding for this reason.
 It is widely used in the construction of vessels, pipes, airplanes, and spacecraft.
 Car manufacturers use TIG welding because of its anti-corrosive properties.
 Auto body repair shops also employ the process as artists appreciate the high-quality welds during sculpture welding.
-Race car fabrication requires the use of TIG welders for chrome-moly steel and aluminum for sturdiness and great finish.
+Race car fabrication requires the use of TIG welders for chrome-moly steel and aluminum for sturdiness and an excellent finish.

 What are the Types of TIG Welding?

 Orbital TIG welding is an easy process that allows for automation when required.
-It is clean which makes it produce higher quality beads and welds than most welding processes.
+It is clean, which makes it produce higher quality beads and welds than most welding processes.
 Manual welding is a more precise solution to difficult joints or areas of application.
 It allows for more accurate and refined results in cases where orbital welding is not possible.

-TIG Welding Advantages
+TIG Welders Advantages

 There are many advantages that a TIG welder offers.
 One of the top benefits is that it allows a welder maximum control.